Yousef-Salah/Yousef-Salah/README.md

 # Hello 🖐, it's me 👀

-👩‍💻 I'm currently in my second year as a studnet @NNU/Nablus on CAP department
+👩‍💻 I'm currently in my third year as a studnet @NNU/Nablus on CAP department

 🧠 I'm extremely interested in coding & technologies

-👯‍♀️ I'm looking to collaborate on building back-end applications
+👯‍♀️ I'm looking to collaborate on building back-end and NLP applications

 ⚡️ Success is a decision